 Your experience and expertise in the workplace is immensely valuable to today’s students.
 Telling your story can help today’s undergraduates discover their path in life and become tomorrow’s leaders.

 - Participate in a career event.
-In partnership with UConn’s Center for Career Development, CLAS offers a series of events and networking opportunities with alumni in various career fields, including science, government, business, communications, education, public service, and more.
+In partnership with UConn’s Center for Career Development, CLAS offers biannual events and networking opportunities with alumni in various career fields, including science, government, business, communications, education, public service, and more.
 These programs give students ideas and tips about what skills are needed for entry-level jobs and internships in those fields, and are part of more than 50 career events offered each year to students in the College.
 These events also count toward the Certificate of Professional Development, which students can put on their resume.

 - See your name in print.
 Can’t get to campus?
 You can still share your story with students through our various publications, like the CLAS Major to Career Guide or our Center for Career Development’s interactive blog which give students career advice from successful UConn CLAS alumni, along with examples of where CLAS alumni from all majors are working in the real world.